brandonbakshai/blueharvest/README.md

 Trying to decide now between MEAN and MERN (replacing angular with react and flux)

+Let's go with MEAN, I've already learned a good amount of Angular and more importantly it seems like a powerful, flexible, and scalable framework.

 rough design notes (not really complete):
 Bounty Module